SMARTNET MOBILITY SECURITY +

 Once a prototype Service Station is built, it is hoped that vehicle producers would want to engage positively in helping Bluebird Marine Systems (BMS) or other specially formed group (cooperative), include any refinements in a/the standard cartridge format, without the need for legislation requiring cooperation.

-This was the case in California, where manufacturers had to offer an EV in their range, or were prevented from selling cars in the State.
-Though this was an effective way of getting car makers to produce EVs, as today, there is no comprehensive infrastructure support for changing to electric motoring.
+This was the case in California (California Air Resources Board [CARB]), where manufacturers had to offer an EV in their range, or were prevented from selling cars in the State.
+Though this was an effective way of getting car makers to produce EVs, as today, there is no comprehensive infrastructure support for changing to electric motoring in California.
+And that is because the motor makers challenged the requirement and California gave in.

 The BMS approach is the reverse, we want to develop the supporting infrastructure to nurture and boost EV acceptance.
 We see a universal cartridge format as being an obvious way forward, dependent on a majority of manufacturers agreeing on a base platform.